 Lincoln-Lancaster County COVID-19 Risk Dial remains in low yellow

 LINCOLN, Neb.
-(KOLN) -The Lincoln-Lancaster County Health Department announced on Tuesday that the COVID-19 Risk Dial will stay in low yellow for a ninth consecutive week.
+(KOLN) - The Lincoln-Lancaster County Health Department announced on Tuesday that the COVID-19 Risk Dial will remain in low yellow for a tenth consecutive week.
 The yellow position on the dial indicates that the risk of the virus spreading in the community is moderate.
 On the color-coded dial, red represents the highest risk of COVID-19 spread, and green represents the lowest risk.

 The position of the risk dial is based on multiple indicators:

-- Cases decreased again over the last week – from 202 to 182 for the week ending March 18.
+- Cases increased slightly over the last week – from 182 to 187 for the week ending March 25.

-- The 7-day rolling average of hospitalizations increased – from 36 last week to 41 today.
+- The 7-day rolling average of hospitalizations decreased – from 41 last week to 35 today.

 - No COVID-19 deaths were reported last week.
 The total remains 476.